 We've never bought into that, and never will.
 Apple makes well-designed and premium products, but as the extra cost for larger capacities illustrates, it's not always justified.

-But while in the phone market we can't understand why an iPhone 5S costs so much more than an HTC One or a Galaxy S4, in the tablet space Apple has a justified lead.
+But while in the phone market we can't understand why an iPhone 6 costs more than an HTC One M8 or a Samsung Galaxy S5 (a gap which has been closed with the HTC One M9 and Samsung Galaxy S6), in the tablet space Apple has a justified lead.

 The iPad mini 2 is an excellent device.
 There's no other way to look at it.
-We were pretty impressed with the original mini a year ago, but bemoaned the low-res screen and under-powered chipset powering things along.
+We were pretty impressed with the original mini when it launched, but bemoaned the low-res screen and under-powered chipset powering things along.

-So we fully expected the iPad mini 2 to be another sidekick to a bigger brother, and with the iPad Air showing itself to be the best tablet on the market, we fully thought we'd be getting a smaller iPad with a Retina screen and an A6 chip - so the decision to make the tablet 64-bit enabled with the latest A7 CPU is a really great thing to see.
+So we fully expected the iPad mini 2 to be another sidekick to a bigger brother, and with the iPad Air showing itself at the time to be the best tablet on the market, we fully thought we'd be getting a smaller iPad with a Retina screen and an A6 chip - so the decision to make the tablet 64-bit enabled with an A7 CPU is a really great thing to see.